 Webinars & Resources

 Critical conversations about racial justice can be derailed when people do not have the same understanding of terms or do not use them in a consistent way.
 Developing a shared language acknowledges harmful terms, minimizes biases, and promotes inclusion and fair treatment.
-This document explains why developing a shared language is an important step in conversations about racial justice and offers guidance on how to get started.
+This Tiny Chat and document explain why developing a shared language is an important step in conversations about racial justice and offers guidance on how to get started.

 December 8, 2021

 This webinar continues our journey by exploring various approaches taken by your colleagues to track their progress, maintain momentum and overcome challenges that arise.
 Members of the Communications and Implementation Working Group of NCSC’s Racial Justice Blueprint Initiative address these issues and more.